winterrykim/winterrykim.github.io/_pages/life.md

 ### AI4Science

-After returning to Berkeley, I still wasn’t sure what I wanted to pursue.
-I enjoyed working on machine learning but didn’t know which direction to take.
-A good friend, Samarth Jajoo from Machine Learning @ Berkeley, introduced me to *CryoDRGN* from Ellen Zhong’s group—it reconstructs cryo-EM structures from images.
-There was also Seyone who gave me many advices along with Samarth.
+When I returned to Berkeley, I was still figuring out what direction I wanted to take in machine learning.
+A good friend, Samarth Jajoo from Machine Learning @ Berkeley, introduced me to the world of biology — and along with Seyone, offered invaluable guidance as I explored it.

 Very fortunately, just a week after I got interested in BioML, Demis Hassabis (this was before he won the Nobel Prize) and Ellen Zhong both visited Berkeley to give a talk.
 Something clicked inside me, and I knew this was finally it - after years of search.